Sa. Kandasamy: Life

 Kandasamy was born on 23 July 1940 in Mayiladuthurai, in the Indian state of Tamil Nadu.
 After studying at the Singaram Pillai School, he worked at the Chennai Port Trust and the Food Corporation of India.

-Kandasamy later moved to Chennai, and joined a writers' group that included writer S. Ramakrishnan and artist R.B.
-Baskaran.
-They briefly published a literary magazine, Ka Sa Da Tha Pa Ra.
+Kandasamy later moved to Chennai, and joined a writers' Association writer Cre-A-Ramakrishnan, N.Krishnamoorthy, Ramu and artist K. M. Adimoolam.
+They briefly published a literary little magazine, Ka Sa Da Tha Pa Ra.

-He died at the age of 80, after experiencing a heart attack.
+He died at the age of 80.

 Literary career

-Kandasamy's first novel was Saayavanam Puthinam, published in 1968.
+Kandasamy's first novel was Chaayavanam, published in 1968 by Ms Lakshmi Krishna Murthy at Vasagar Vattam Publication.
 It was well-received and was later included by the National Book Trust as one of Indian literature's modern masterpieces.
-Saayavanam is one of the earliest examples of literature focusing on ecological concerns in India, and focuses on forest clearances and industrial development in Tamil Nadu.
+Chaayavanam is one of the earliest examples of literature focusing on ecological concerns in India, and focuses on forest clearances and industrial development in Tamil Nadu.
 Kandasamy based on the novel on his own experiences in rural Tamil Nadu, and named the novel after a village that he had lived in with his family, as a child.

 His novel, Vicharanai Commission, which dealt with custodial violence and the police, won the Sahitya Akademi Award for Tamil in 1998.

 He has published seven novels and several collection of short stories, in Tamil.
-One of Kandasamy's novels, Tholaindhu ponavargal was adapted for television.
+One of Kandasamy's novels, Tholaindhu ponavargal was adapted for Doordarshan Kendra Chennai.

 In addition to fiction, Kandasamy wrote several pieces of criticism, focusing on visual arts and writing in Tamil Nadu, as well as introducing a series of Tamil biographies published by the Sahitya Akademi.
+One of his short stories "Paaichal" is the Supplementary lesson of Unit 5 in Tamilnadu Samacheer Kalvi Class 10 portion (New 7 units edition).

 Film Making

 Kandasamy's documentary film, Kaval Deivangal, documented history and techniques relating to traditional terracotta art in South India.
 It won the first prize at the Angino Film Festival, in Cyprus, in 1989.
-In addition, Kandasamy also directed several other documentaries, primarily on popular Tamil writers and artists, including the sculptor S. Dhanapal, and writers Jayakanthan and Ashokamitran.
+In addition, Kandasamy also directed several other documentaries, primarily on popular Tamil writers and artists, including the Sculptor S.Dhanapal, and writers Jayakanthan and Ashokamitran.